-The small-scale coastal fisheries (SSCF) in the EU, typically family-owned micro-businesses, provide the most employment and are an essential contribution to local economies.15 The SSCF fleet is particularly important in Southern Europe, where it has been playing a dominant role in the livelihoods of coastal communities for centuries.
+The small-scale coastal fisheries (SSCF) in the EU, typically family-owned micro-businesses, provide the most employment and are an essential contribution to local economies.
+The SSCF fleet is particularly important in Southern Europe, where it has been playing a dominant role in the livelihoods of coastal communities for centuries.
 In 2021, the Mediterranean fleet accounted for around 57% of all vessels and 47% of the EU employment (FTE).
-The fleet supplied 9% of the EU landings in weight and 25% in value.16
+The fleet supplied 9% of the EU landings in weight and 25% in value.
+The fleet supplied 9% of the EU landings in weight and 25% in value.